 Even better is when they initiate a sensory diet activity on their own!
 (Get a list of over 100 Sensory Diet Activities, for the whole sensory system)

-Lastly, you can check out two last resources for oral sensory tools and activities here and here, if you really want to be thorough!
-And, if your think your child has some difficulty with how they’re eating, you’ll also want to check out oral motor exercises.
+And, if you think your child has some difficulty with how they’re eating, you’ll also want to check out oral motor exercises.

 Want a Free Printable?

 If you’d like to learn more about sensory processing, join the newsletter and be the first to get the goods on my new sensory tips.
 Plus, you can snag a free printable: 21 Sensory Red Flags You Might Be Missing.
 Sign up here.